Official websites use .gov

 no-asset case

-A chapter 7 case where there are no assets available to satisfy any portion of the creditors' unsecured claims.
+A Chapter 7 case in which there are no non-exempt assets available to satisfy any portion of the creditors' unsecured claims.

 nondischargeable debt

-A debt that cannot be eliminated in bankruptcy.
-Examples include a home mortgage, debts for alimony or child support, certain taxes, debts for most government funded or guaranteed educational loans or benefit overpayments, debts arising from death or personal injury caused by driving while intoxicated or under the influence of drugs, and debts for restitution or a criminal fine included in a sentence on the debtor's conviction of a crime.
-Some debts, such as debts for money or property obtained by false pretenses and debts for fraud or defalcation while acting in a fiduciary capacity may be declared nondischargeable only if a creditor timely files and prevails in a nondischargeability action.
+A debt for which the debtor’s personal liability is not allowed to be discharged in bankruptcy.
+Examples include debts for alimony or child support, certain taxes, debts for most government funded or guaranteed educational loans or benefit overpayments, debts arising from death or personal injury caused by driving while intoxicated or under the influence of drugs, and debts for restitution or a criminal fine included in a sentence on the debtor's conviction of a crime.

 Return to Top